ProFit: Leveraging High-Value Signals in SFT via Probability-Guided Token Selection: Conclusion

 \section{Conclusion}

 In this work, we propose ProFit, a novel method to fine-tune LLMs by leveraging token prediction probabilities as a proxy for semantic importance.
 Inspired by our hypothesis testing results revealing that high-probability tokens carry core semantics while low-probability ones correspond to non-core expressions, we propose ProFit to selectively mask the latter, aiming to alleviate the overfitting to surface-level phrasing and capture the underlying logic.
 Extensive experiments across multiple LLM series, including Qwen, Llama, and OLMo2, demonstrate that ProFit consistently outperforms conventional full-parameter SFT and other data selection methods on diverse benchmarks covering general reasoning, mathematics, and instruction following.
 We further conduct comprehensive ablation studies on training epochs, probability thresholds, and LoRA ranks.
+ProFit also serves as a superior initialization for reinforcement learning, promoting stable convergence and deeper reasoning exploration.
 These analyses confirm that low-probability tokens serve as a primary source of optimization interference, validating that our approach offers a robust and effective solution for improving model generalization.